Arts & Culture near

 San Antonio Community Resource Directory

-If you are interested in joining, please email our music director, Larry Schmidt.
+If you want to join, please email our music director, Larry Schmidt.

 Russell Hill Rogers Musical Evenings at San Fernando Cathedral merge the historic architecture of the nation's oldest continuously operating Catholic sanctuary with enchanting music of some of the finest, award-winning artists from around the globe.